The Hoff Group at COMPASS

 Weston housing mix

 Weston offers single-family homes from 3 to 5 bedrooms, plus townhomes, condos, and some age-restricted communities.
-Many homes date to the 1990s and 2000s, with ongoing updates and occasional newer construction.
-Lots are generally smaller than Parkland, which is offset by extensive community amenities and landscaping.
+Lot sizes vary but generally run smaller than Parkland averages.

 Parkland housing mix